telerik/kendo-ui-core/docs/web/calendar/overview.md

         });
     </script>

-The Calendar will not navigate before the specified minimum date.
-It will also restrict the navigation to the maximum date specified.
+As a result, the Calendar does not navigate before the specified minimum date and also restricts the navigation to the maximum date you specified.

-## Define start view and navigation depth
+### Define the Start View and Navigation Depth

-The first view rendered can be defined with the "start" option.
+Define the first rendered view with the `start` option.
+Control the navigation depth with the `depth` option.
+The following views are predefined:

-Navigation depth can be controlled with the "depth" option.
-Predefined views are:
+*   `month` - shows the days of the month

-*   "month" - shows the days from the month
+*   `year` - shows the months of the year
-*   "year" - shows the months of the year
+*   `decade` - shows the years of the decade
-*   "decade" - shows the years from the decade
+*   `century` - shows the decades of the century

-*   "century" - shows the decades from the century
+### Create a Selectable Month Calendar

-### Create a Calendar, which allows a user to select a month
+Create a Calendar that allows users to select a month in the following way:

     <div id="calendar"></div>